optimumqa/cypress-boilerplate/README.md

 There is no need to specify test files.
 If test files are not specified they'll be automatically set(depending on `team` and `product` from CLI).

-Behind the scenes:

-- `plugins/index.js`
-  Starting point

-- `plugins/Config.js`
-  CLI Arguments are being processed

-- Global config `./cypress.json` is merged with `cypress/config/${product}/${type}.json`

-- Local config(if exists) `./cypress/configs/cypress.local.json` is merged with the two above

-- If `product` is not specified the project can't be run Yes, this means that this project can't be run with just `cypress open` or `cypress run`.
-You need to specify exactly what you want to run

-- If neither of the three cypress configs above has `testFiles` specified, the're automatically created and pointing to `integration/${team}/${product}/**/*`

-- If `baseUrl` is not specified in either of the three above configs, it's created automatically

-- `baseUrl` is retrieved from `fixtures/team/product/routes.json` depending on the environment

 ## Hygen part

 > You can modify the generator in `./_templates/project/with-prompt/`.